Workbook for Fordney’s Medical Insurance and Billing - Elsevier eBook on VitalSource, 16th Edition

 Elsevier eBook on VitalSource

-Give your students hands-on practice in medical insurance billing and coding!
-Corresponding to the chapters in Fordney's Medical Insurance and Billing, 16th Edition, this workbook provides realistic exercises that help students apply concepts and develop the critical thinking skills needed by insurance billing specialists.
-Review questions reinforce understanding of textbook content, and assignments ask students to complete claim forms by extracting information from patient records and properly selecting procedural and diagnostic codes.
-Not only will students master the CMS-1500 and 837P claim forms, but they will understand each stage of an insurance claim.
+Get hands-on practice in medical insurance billing and coding!
+Corresponding to the chapters in Fordney's Medical Insurance and Billing, 16th Edition, this workbook provides realistic exercises that help you apply concepts and develop the critical thinking skills needed by insurance billing specialists.
+Review questions reinforce your understanding of your role and responsibilities, and assignments ask you to complete claim forms by extracting information from patient records and properly selecting procedural and diagnostic codes.
+Not only will you master the CMS-1500 and 837P claim forms, but you will understand each stage of an insurance claim.

 - Self-study exercises reinforce your understanding with matching, true/false, multiple-choice, mix and match, and fill-in-the-blank questions, as well as critical thinking assignments.